Trading

 Conclusion

-A General Non-Specialised Wholesale Trade licence under Activity Code 4690 at Dubai South Business Hub Free Zone offers unmatched flexibility, full foreign ownership, and access to one of the world's most connected trade ecosystems, making it a compelling choice for any wholesale trader targeting regional or global markets.
-Whether you are a first-time entrepreneur or an established distributor expanding into the GCC, this licence provides the legal framework and operational freedom to scale efficiently.
+A General Non-Specialised Wholesale Trade license under Activity Code 4690 at Dubai South Business Hub Free Zone offers unmatched flexibility, full foreign ownership, and access to one of the world's most connected trade ecosystems, making it a compelling choice for any wholesale trader targeting regional or global markets.
+Whether you are a first-time entrepreneur or an established distributor expanding into the GCC, this license provides the legal framework and operational freedom to scale efficiently.

 Frequently Asked Questions